-Unwelcome conduct of a sexual nature or that is sex- or gender-based that is based on power differentials, results in the creation of a hostile environment or in retaliation.
+Sexual Assault - unwelcome conduct of a sexual nature or that is sex- or gender-based that is based on power differentials, results in the creation of a hostile environment or in retaliation.

-An individual takes non-consensual or abusive sexual advantage of another for the taker's advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that does not otherwise constitute one of the other sexual misconduct offenses.
+Sexual Exploitation - an individual takes non-consensual or abusive sexual advantage of another for the taker's advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that does not otherwise constitute one of the other sexual misconduct offenses.

-Any intentional sexual touching, however slight, with any object, by a person upon another person, that is without consent and/or by force.
+Non-consensual Sexual Contact - any intentional sexual touching, however slight, with any object, by a person upon another person, that is without consent and/or by force.

-Non-consensual sexual contact and non-consensual sexual intercourse.
+Sexual Assault or Violence - non-consensual sexual contact and non-consensual sexual intercourse.
 Sexual acts perpetrated against an individual's will or when an individual is incapable of giving consent.

-Any sexual intercourse, however slight, with any object, by a person upon another person, that is without consent and/or by force.
+Non-Consensual Sexual Intercourse - Any sexual intercourse, however slight, with any object, by a person upon another person, that is without consent and/or by force.

-Permission that is clear, knowing, voluntary, and expressed prior to engaging in and during an act.
+Consent - Permission that is clear, knowing, voluntary, and expressed prior to engaging in and during an act.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.